Please read these Terms & Conditions carefully. They contain important information about your holiday contract.

 Our non flight holiday packages are financially protected by PTS (Protected Trust Services)

 A deposit of 20% of the total holiday price is required at the time of booking.
 We reserve the right to vary the deposit as appropriate.
 The balance is due 70 days prior to departure.
 If the booking is made less than 70 days before departure, the full amount is due on booking.
 If any balance remains unpaid, travel documentation will not be issued and we reserve the right to treat your booking as cancelled and apply the cancellation charge set out below.
 Final travel documents will usually be sent out approximately 2 weeks before departure.
 All money paid to a travel agent will be held by the agent on our behalf.

 Payment must be in the currency of the invoice and you are responsible for bank charges.
-If you choose to pay the balance of your holiday by credit card a 1.5% levy will be charged.
-No charge is levied for payment by debit card.
+No charge is levied for payment by debit card or credit card.
 In some cases quotations will be based on instant purchase, limited availability non refundable airfares and full payment of the total holiday cost must be made at the time of booking.
 Full details will be given at the time of enquiry.

 Whilst we make every effort to ensure that the information in our brochures and on our websites and elsewhere is as accurate as possible, details are often published many months before your holiday takes place.
 We reserve the right to make changes to the brochure, the websites and elsewhere and any information they contain.
 You will be informed of any material changes before booking.
 THHC are only responsible for information contained within our own publications and websites.
 We are specifically not responsible for third party information (from tourist boards and hotels for example) contained in any other brochures or websites.

 5. AMENDMENT AND CANCELLATION BY YOU